Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/common-traits.md

 > fn item_with_external_attribute_applie() {}
 > ```

-The derive attribute itself, looks a bit like a function, but it takes a list of traits of any length.
-For example:
+The derive attribute itself, looks a bit like a function, but it takes a list of what _looks_ like traits but are actually what we call "Derive Macros":

 ```rust,ignore
 #[derive(FirstTrait, SecondTrait, etc)]